Xilinx/VMC_Help/AIE/IFFT_Stream/README.md

 * **None:** No saturation is performed and the value is truncated on the MSB side.
 * **Asymmetric:** Rounds an n-bit signed value in the range `-2^(n-1)` to `2^(n-1)-1`.
 * **Symmetric:** Rounds an n-bit signed value in the range `-2^(n-1)-1` to `2^(n-1)-1`.

+#### Twiddle Mode
+This parameter controls the amplitude of the twiddle factors.
+It applies to `cint16` and `cint32` twiddle factors only; it does not apply to `cfloat` twiddle factors.

+Twiddle mode 0 means use max amplitude twiddles which saturate at `2^(N-1)-1`, where N is the number of bits in the type (e.g. `cint16` has 16 bits per component).

+Twiddle mode 1 means use 1/2 max magnitude twiddles, i.e. `2^(N-1)`.
+This avoids saturation, but loses 1 bit of precision and so noise overall will be higher.

 #### Use Widget for SSR Kernels
 This parameter is applicable to streaming and parallel (SSR>1) implementations of the FFT.
 These implementations require stream to window conversions on the hardware.